Bitcoin Core 31.99.0

 Start asynchronous worker thread if necessary.

-Definition: proxy.cpp:284
+Definition: proxy.cpp:289

 std::condition_variable m_cv

-Definition: proxy-io.h:252
+Definition: proxy-io.h:324

 EventLoop(const char *exe_name, LogFn log_fn, void *context=nullptr)

-Construct event loop object.
+Construct event loop object with default logging options.

 void addAsyncCleanup(std::function< void()> fn)